alonsobsd/bhyvemgr/README.md

 ifconfig_bhyve0_descr="bhyve manager bridge"
 ```

-If you want activate IPv6 support do the following:
+If you want activate IPv6 support, add the following line:

 ```sh
 ifconfig_em0_ipv6="inet6 accept_rtadv auto_linklocal"
 ```

-Bhyvemgr add each tap interface to **bhyve0** bridge when a virtual machine is started.
+Bhyvemgr add each tap/vtnet interface to **bhyve0** bridge when a virtual machine is started.
 The same way it deletes and removes tap interface when a virtual machine is stopped.

 ## Optimal network configuration
 On another hand, if you want use bhyve with a better network features (DHCPD and DNS features) including NAT support, you need configure some additional services like dnsmasq and packet filter.
 Create a bridge and assign an IPv4 address to it.
 This will be used like a gateway by each virtual machine.
 A subnet **10.0.0.0/24** will be used in this guide.